NannyML/nannyml/docs/glossary.rst

         You can read more about Data Periods in the :ref:`relevant data requirements section<data-drift-periods>`.

+    Domain Classifier
+        A domain classifer is a machine learning classification model trained to identify whether a given data point belongs to one or another dataset.
+NannyML uses domain classifers as a multivariate drift detection method.
+        You can read more about them in :ref:`How it works: Domain Classifier<how-multiv-drift-dc>` and see how to use them in :ref:`Tutorial: Domain Classifier<multivariate_drift_detection_dc>`.

     Error
         The error of a statistic on a sample is defined as the difference between the value of the observation and the true value.
         The sample size can sometimes be 1 but it is usually bigger.
 When the error consists only of the effects